Download Image: Web

 Yoder will be completing an honors research project about understanding German identity, particularly in relation to immigrant communities in Germany.
 Her research will investigate racial difference, the compatibility between German culture and Islam, and how public debate about refugees shapes identity.
 The research paper will complement the research she has already completed on identity in Williamsport, Pa.

-“The scholarship is very competitive and we’re thrilled the organization recognized the merits of her research project,” said Ryan Adams, Ph.D., an assistant professor of sociology and anthropology who is Yoder’s advisor.
+“The scholarship is very competitive and we’re thrilled the organization recognized the merits of her research project,” said Ryan Adams, Ph.D., an assistant professor of anthropology and sociology who is Yoder’s advisor.
 “Her research is particularly relevant given the Syrian refugee crisis and will aid social scientists with finding ways to bridge cultural differences that hinder integration.”